bwibbwz/dimer/dimer.rst

 In effect this transforms saddle points, locally, into minima which can then be found using traditional methods for structure optimization (:mod:`optimize`).

-There are four objects that combine to perform the above steps:
+There are four classes that combine to perform the above steps:

 - :class:`ase.dimer.DimerAtoms` (alias for :epydoc:`ase.dimer.MinModeAtoms`)
     A wrapper for :class:`~ase.atoms.Atoms` containing extra information needed for the Dimer method, such as the current eigenmode estimate, the curvature along that estimate and the modified force.